The Ultimate Guide To Office Space Planning

 The way you physically plan your office space can lead to greater productivity and improve the bottom line.

-Architectural Record discussed trends for innovative office space planning next year, and suggests paying attention to the type of materials you purchase to make the office space flexible.
+Architectural Record discussed office design trends for innovative office space planning next year, and suggests paying attention to the type of materials you purchase to make the office space flexible.
 Flooring, for example, can be a key element in creating acoustics to aid, not detract, from work.
 Materials such as tiles with inherent acoustic properties or carpet with noise-reducing cushion can play a part in helping the functionality of a space filling multiple roles.

 Another recommendation is to use the physical space design to give employees a feeling of empowerment.
 You can achieve this through unassigned desks, lounge-style seating in common areas rather than conference rooms, and rooms sectioned with flooring and furniture to create specific-use areas where employees can choose where they work based on the task.